Gani Fawehinmi: Law career

-In 1994 he and some other notable Nigerians formed the National Conscience Party of Nigeria which exists till today and he stood for a presidential election in 2003 under the umbrella of the National Conscience Party.
+In 1994, he and other notable Nigerians formed the National Conscience Party.
+He later contested the 2003 presidential election under its platform.

-Gani Fawehinmi was elevated to the rank of Senior Advocate of Nigeria (SAN), the highest legal title in Nigeria, in September 2001.
+Fawehinmi was elevated to the rank of Senior Advocate of Nigeria (SAN), the highest legal title in Nigeria, in September 2001.

 Dele Giwa

-In 1986, while Chief Gani Fawehinmi was Dele Giwa's Lawyer, the latter was killed in a bomb blast under suspicious circumstances.
+In 1986, while Chief Gani Fawehinmi was Dele Giwa's lawyer, the latter was killed in a bomb blast under suspicious circumstances.

-As a result of his activities chief Gani Fawehinmi had been arrested, detained and charged to court several times.
-His international passport was seized on many occasions and his residence and Chambers were searched several times.
+As a result of his activism, Fawehinmi was arrested, detained and charged to court several times.
+His international passport was seized on many occasions and his residence and law chambers were searched several times.
 He was beaten up time after time and was deported from one part of the country to another to prevent him from being able to effectively reach out to the masses among whom he was popular.
 His books were confiscated by the Federal Military Government and his library at Surulere, a suburb of Lagos, were set ablaze.
-His law Chambers at Anthony Village, Lagos State, were invaded by persons suspected to be agents of the government.
-The guards were shot, two of them seriously wounded.
+His law chambers at Anthony Village, Lagos State, were invaded by persons suspected to be agents of the government.
+The guards were shot and two were seriously injured.

 In the process of his crusades for the rule of law, the hopes and aspirations of the poor and the oppressed, he fought many battles against military dictatorship as a result of which he had been arrested several times by the military governments and their numerous security agents.
-He was dumped in many police cells and detained in several prisons between 1969 and 1996.
+He was detained in several police cells and prisons between 1969 and 1996.

 His supporters have called him "the scourge of sphygmomanometer with which the blood pressure of dictators is gauged, the veritable conscience of the nation and the champion of the interests and causes of the masses".
-Many Nigerians also took to calling him the people's president.
+Many Nigerians also referred to him as "the people's president".

 Gani Fawehinmi Library

-Gani Fawehinmi library was established in 1965 at no.116, Denton street, Ebute Meta, Lagos when the founder established his chamber. the library was moved to No. 28 Sabiu Ajose Crescent, Surulere, Lagos.
-In 1978, the library moved from Surulere to No 35 Adeniran Ajao Road, Ajao Estate, Anthony Village, Lagos and between 2009 and 2012, the Library moved to its present and permanent site at Gani Fawehinmi Library and Gallery at Otunba Jobi-Fele Way Central Business District, Alausa, Ikeja, Lagos-Nigeria.
+Gani Fawehinmi Library was established in 1965 at no.116 Denton Street, Ebute Meta Lagos, when the founder established his chamber.
+The library was moved to No. 28 Sabiu Ajose Crescent, Surulere, Lagos.
+In 1978, the library moved from Surulere to No 35 Adeniran Ajao Road Ajao Estate, Anthony Village Lagos, between 2009 and 2012.
+The Library moved to its present and permanent site at Gani Fawehinmi Library and Gallery at Otunba Jobi-Fele Way in the Central Business District, Alausa, Ikeja, Lagos, Nigeria.

-Gani Fawehinmi library is recorded to be the largest library in Nigeria.
-It housed over one million collections on books and non books materials on various subject ranging from law, politics, biographies, religion, and social sciences, and almanacs and encyclopedias.
-It also has an archive with collection of newspaper and magazines from the early 1970s to date. these are some of the newspaper that cannot be found in any other library in Nigeria.
+Gani Fawehinmi Library is reported to be the largest library in Nigeria.
+It housed over one million collections on books and non-books materials on various subject ranging from law, politics, biographies, religion, and social sciences, and almanacs and encyclopedias.
+It also has an archive with collection of newspaper and magazines from the early 1970s onwards.
+Some of these newspapers are not available in any other library in Nigeria.

-The library has over 400 bibliographic materials on the founder and also contain gallery of chief Gani Fawehinmi.
+The library has more than 400 bibliographic materials and a gallery dedicated to its founder, Fawehinmi.